-Fly your companion for free through 2022 with these Southwest credit card offers
+Last chance to fly your companion for free through 2022 with these Southwest credit card offers

 Related: Earn 80,000 bonus points with these Southwest credit card offers.

-Now, getting one of these personal cards won’t earn you the pass all on its own.
-After earning the 80,000-point bonus (plus the 10,000 points you’ll get from completing the $10,000 minimum spending requirement), you’d still need 35,000 more qualifying points to earn the pass.
+Now, getting one of these personal cards won’t earn you the pass all on its own, but you’ll come very close.
+After earning the 80,000-point bonus, plus the 10,000 points you’ll get from completing the $10,000 minimum spending requirement, you’ll be at 90,000 qualifying points — just 10,000 points shy of earning the pass with the extra 25,000-point boost in place.

-So, after earning the credit card bonus, you could get those remaining Companion Pass points by using your newly acquired Southwest credit card on everyday purchases, combined with flying Southwest and partner activity.
+And after earning the credit card bonus, you could get those remaining Companion Pass points by using your newly acquired Southwest credit card on everyday purchases, combined with flying Southwest and partner activity.
 Partner activities include shopping online through the Southwest shopping portal, purchasing flowers and car rentals.

 With most of your shopping being done from home right now, you can actually rack up a decent amount of bonus points from the Southwest Rapid Rewards shopping portal.
 Going through the shopping site first just takes an extra minute, and ultimately takes you to the same merchant website you’d go to directly, but you’re earning extra points along the way.

-But, there is in fact another card on the list that allows you to earn the pass all on its own — if you have a business that qualifies for a business credit card.
+But there is in fact another card on the list that allows you to earn the pass all on its own — if you have a business that qualifies for a business credit card.
 With the Southwest Rapid Rewards Performance Business Credit Card, you can earn up to 100,000 bonus points — 70,000 points after spending $5,000 on purchases within the first three months, and another 30,000 points after spending a total of $25,000 in purchases within the first six months.

 After meeting this entire (admittedly large) spending requirement, you’d end up with 125,000 qualifying points — 100,000 bonus points plus 25,000 points for spending $25,000 on the card.
-That’s the exact amount of points needed to get the Companion Pass.
+That’s 25,000 points more than you need to earn the pass if you had a Southwest account as of December 31, and if you haven’t opened a Southwest account yet, it’s the exact amount you need to earn the pass without the 25,000-point boost.

-And there’s also the Southwest Rapid Rewards Premier Business Credit Card, but this offer is somewhat inferior to the others, as you’ll only earn 60,000 bonus points after spending $3,000 on purchases within the first three months of opening the account.
+Finally, there’s also the Southwest Rapid Rewards Premier Business Credit Card, but the offer on this card is somewhat inferior to the others, as you’ll only earn 60,000 bonus points after spending $3,000 on purchases within the first three months of opening the account.

 Southwest personal plus business credit cards